Q & A on Industrial Funding

 How much cash does the company need to provide?

-The minimum amount requested from an industry partner is one-third of the total projected studentship costs of approx. £115, 200 which means a minimum contribution of £38,000 for students starting in September 2022.
-This is for a standard studentship; if the project costs exceed £15,000 in total or there are additional costs of a placement, the company should be asked to cover these unless you have another source of funds.
+The minimum amount requested from an industry partner is one-third of the total projected studentship costs of approx. £135, 902 which means a minimum estimated contribution of £45,300 for students starting their PhD in September 2025.
+This is for a standard studentship; if the project costs exceed £20,000 in total or there are additional costs of a placement, the company will be asked to cover these unless the supervisor has another source of funds.

 These sums are similar to industrial CASE studentships where the company must provide a top-up of a minimum of one third of the EPSRC funding.